bitovi/academy/src/react/2-intro-to-jsx.md

 <div>Sibling 2</div>
 ```

-Note how the the fragment components don't have any corresponding DOM output.
+Note how the fragment components don't have any corresponding DOM output.
 This would also be true if we had used `<React.Fragment>` instead; they are the same.

 ## JavaScript Interpolation